Nurse's Office: (850) 833-4142, option 5

 All School Immunization Requirements Flyer- English - Spanish

 Although your child's daily attendance in class is very important to her or his education, please remember that it is important to keep your child home if they are not feeling well.

 It is especially important for them to be kept at home to prevent spreading germs if they have been running a fever, have a sore throat, have been throwing up, or have had diarrhea.
-Thank you for doing your part to keep our students healthy and in school!

 This is for their comfort as much as the wellbeing of the other students at school.
 For strep throat or pink eye, they must be on an antibiotic for 24 hours before returning to class.
 For fevers, vomiting & diarrhea it should also be 24 hours from the last episode.

 Parents and Guardians, keep your student AT HOME if they have

 • Fever greater than 99.9°F -- it doesn't matter if the fever comes down using fever-reducing medicines such as ibuprofen or acetaminophen.
 Controlling the fever does not control the infection!

 • Vomiting more than once • Diarrhea

 Colds and influenza are the most contagious during the first 48 hours and we ask that you please keep your student AT HOME if they are not feeling well.
 Thank you for helping keep our students healthy and in school!

 Thanks for helping us keep everyone at Ruckel healthy & in school.